 It's not safe to assume that divorcing couples filing their income taxes one way over the other is better.

-In late March/early April, many divorcing couples have to make an important decision about filing their income taxes.
-Read some tips to answer your questions from Family Law Attorney, Mary Cushing Doherty
+In late March/early April, if you're filing taxes during a divorce, you'll have to make an important decision about filing your income taxes.
+Read some tips to answer your questions from family law attorney and divorce lawyer, Mary Cushing Doherty.

 Don't listen to your accountant.